 Installing Dummy Security Cameras

-- Simply attach the unit(s) to strategic areas outside your home where they’re visible, but out of the reach to potential intruders.
+- Simply attach the unit(s) to strategic areas outside your home where they’re visible, but out of reach to potential intruders.

 - Add strategically placed deterrent security signs/stickers around your home.